Art Informed by the Natural World

 Vision and Artist Statement

-As a native of North Carolina, I have had the distinct pleasure of living in a unique biome, a deciduous rainforest.
-This has allowed me as an artist to explore the textures of all of the unique flora and fauna with it.
+As a native of North Carolina, RL Troutman has had the distinct pleasure of living in a unique biome, a deciduous rainforest.
+This has allowed her, as an artist, to explore the colors and textures of the unique natural world around her.

-I have been fascinated by the staccato of plant life emerging from a bog, keeled scales, the bark of a white oak, the veins on a fig leaf, and how feathers have different purposes and textures that reflect that.
-I look for natural items in the world around me to use as tools and as inspiration to create.
+RL Troutman has been inspired and fascinated by the staccato of plant life emerging from a bog, keeled scales on reptiles, deep colors of a humid summer forest, gradation of color in a fig, and how feathers have different purposes and textures that reflect that.
+She looks for natural items in the world to use as tools and as inspiration.

 The natural intersections of art and science bring the world into everyone’s vision.
-It is my purpose to illustrate how the two are one visually.
+It is RL Troutman’s purpose to illustrate visually how the two are one.

 Portrait bust on plaque, made of patinaed bronze.